To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 This waterproof and odorless flea and tick collar kills fleas within 24 hours of initial application and reinfests fleas within two hours.
 It also prevents tick infestations within 48 hours after application and kills and repels reinfesting ticks within six hours.
 This collar lasts for eight consecutive months and comes in various sizes.

 However, according to USA Today, this product has been linked to deaths, hair loss, rashes, and neurological side effects over the years, yet the EPA has not issued a warning.
-So, one of the products we recommend above may be a better choice.
+So, one of the products above may be a better choice.

 Chew Or Topical: Bravecto